tomcam/go-ubuntu1804-do/docs/README.md

 * Choose Create.
 * The Resources page displays

-## Setting up the root and second user
+## Setting up the root and new user
 *  Drop into the terminal on your local machine
 * Enter the following, replace the numbers with your own IP address.